PUBLIC COMMENT FREQUENTLY ASKED QUESTIONS:

-Speakers are typically allotted up to 2.5 minutes (amount may be less to accommodate multiple speakers), The timekeeper will alert you when time is up.
+Speakers are typically allotted up to 2.5 minutes (amount of time may be less to accommodate multiple speakers).
+The timekeeper will alert you when the time is up.

 Am I allowed to comment about topics that are not on the Agenda?

-- Comments about specific District staff members or students by name or by other identifiable information are not permitted.
+- Comments about specific district staff members or students by name or other identifiable information are not permitted.

 - Use of obscenities, threats, violence or other disruptive behavior, or derogatory comments based on race, sex, gender, religion, ethnicity, disability or any other protected class are not permitted.